camminady/FriendsterDataSet/Readme.md

 after we performed the preprocessing of the 1 million users.
 We removed profiles, where information where missing which we needed for our project.

-The good think about this dataset is, that every user has at least one connection to another user in this very same network.